score-json/inc_nlohmann_json/.dotstop_extensions/README.md

 ## WebReference

-The content of a `WebReference` is its url string.
+The content of a `WebReference` is its `url` string.
 This is suitable when the page is expected to change continuously (e.g., dashboards or status pages), but the type of content and its supportive role are considered sufficient if the URL is reachable.
 An example is `https://introspector.oss-fuzz.com/project-profile?project=json`, where the most recent fuzz-testing report for nlohmann/json is published.
-Additionally, an optional description can be provided.
+Additionally, an optional `description` can be provided.

-The reference stores the URL string as its content and presents it directly in the report.
+The reference stores the `url` string as its content and presents it directly in the report.
 If a description is provided, it appears beneath the URL to clarify the relevance of the link.
-This reference pairs well with availability validators (like `http_response_time`), which can confirm that the page is reachable without relying on the page’s changing text.
+This reference pairs well with availability validators (like `https_response_time`), which can confirm that the page is reachable without relying on the page’s changing text.

 For the `WebReference`, an example is:
 ```